vanvalenlab/deepcell-label/README.md

           (once highlight mode is on, use *-/=* to decrement/increment selected cell label number)

 *z* - switch between annotations and raw images

+*f* - cycle between different annotations when no cells are selected

+*c* - cycle between different channels when no cells are selected

+*e* - toggle edit mode

-*scroll wheel* - change image contrast
+*scroll wheel* - change image or annotation contrast

 **To Save:**

 Once done, use the following key to save the changed file.
 The tool will also save the original file in the same folder.
+In npz mode, a new npz file will be saved with a version number.

 *s* - save